 The officers were part of what was called the ”RNC Intelligence Squad.”
 Squad members posed as activists and filed daily intelligence reports on their activities.
 Some of the targets included street theater companies, church groups, antiwar organizations, environmentalists, musical artists and death penalty opponents.
-The intelligence was shared with police departments nation-wide.
+The intelligence was shared with police departments nationwide.

 JIM DWYER: Morning.

-AMY GOODMAN: Jim lay it out for us.
+AMY GOODMAN: Jim, lay it out for us.

-AMY GOODMAN: Who’s the intelligence department?
+AMY GOODMAN: And who is the intelligence department?

 AMY GOODMAN: Explain how New York then related to the rest of the country.

-And for how long it’s not entirely clear.
-And, you know, how disruptive this infiltration was we really don’t know, or if it was disruptive.
-But these detectives were, you know, sent all over the country, they went to Canada, they went to Europe, in some cases and they filed reports back and these reports were compiled into a daily digest —not daily digests, weekly digests, there was even a classification system set up, I think it was a little bit fanciful, but it was called NYPD Secret.
-I don’t think that has any particular meaning anymore.
-But it was something of a setup to handle the documents that came in for the RNC.
+And for how long, it’s not entirely clear.
+And, you know, how disruptive this infiltration was, we really don’t know, or if it was disruptive.
+But we do know that these detectives were, you know, sent all over the country.
+They went to Canada.
+They went to Europe, in some cases.
+And they filed reports back, and these reports were compiled into daily digests—not daily digests, weekly digests, and there was even a classification system set up.
+I think it was a little bit fanciful, but it was called ”NYPD Secret.”
+I don’t think that that has any particular meaning in law, but it was something that was set up to handle the documents that came in for the RNC.

-AMY GOODMAN: They would be stamped NYPD Secret.
+AMY GOODMAN: They would be stamped ”NYPD Secret.”

-JIM DWYER: Yes, they were stamped NYPD Secret
+JIM DWYER: They were stamped ”NYPD Secret.”

-AMY GOODMAN: Now this is serious when you talk about infiltration, because you can also talk about provocateurs.
+AMY GOODMAN: Now, this is serious when you talk about infiltration, because you can also talk about provocateurs.

 AMY GOODMAN: But that’s what it can lead to.

-AMY GOODMAN: The organizations Jim Dwyer, that were surveilled, you talk about for example, the War Resisters League.
+AMY GOODMAN: The organizations, Jim Dwyer, that were surveilled, you talk about, for example, the War Resisters League.

-JIM DWYER: Yes.
+JIM DWYER: Yeah.

 AMY GOODMAN: What else?
 What other groups?
-Environmental groups?

 JIM DWYER: Billionaires for Bush was one.

-AMY GOODMAN: Billionaires for Bush being the comic troupe—
+AMY GOODMAN: Billionaires for Bush being the comic troupe.

 JIM DWYER: Yes.
 Now, the NYPD also—although I have not seen these materials, but the NYPD says that it was also surveilling people with histories of violent acts.
-There’s a man who had a series of convictions for bombings back in the ’70’s who they say they were tracking.
-There were individuals they said had records of violence during other protests in Seattle, Genoa and other places who they were—who they say they were watching as well.
+There’s a man who had a series of convictions for bombings back in the '70s who they say they were tracking.
+There were individuals they said had records of violence during other protests in Seattle, Genoa and other places, who they were—who they say they were watching, as well.
 I haven't seen the materials about those surveillance.

 AMY GOODMAN: How did you get all of this information?

-AMY GOODMAN: The other time that we had you on, Jim Dwyer, was on the issue of Critical Mass and the cyclists that rode through the city and the undercover surveillance of them, did they fit into this story, Critical Mass?
+AMY GOODMAN: The other time that we had you on, Jim Dwyer, was on the issue of Critical Mass and the cyclists that rode through the city and the undercover surveillance of them.
+Did they fit into this story, Critical Mass?

-JIM DWYER: Yes, Critical Mass and Time’s Up, there were reports on both of those groups, on their plans for various, that there was going to be a ride, a big ride before the convention and also that the ride was expanding.
+JIM DWYER: Yes, Critical Mass and Time’s Up, there were reports on both of those groups, on their plans for various—that there was going to be a ride, a big ride before the convention, and also that the ride was expanding.
 I remember reading about that in some of these materials.
-And Time’s Up which is associated with Critical Mass was having a retreat or some kind of planning conference ahead of the convention.
-And that was described in some of the reports.
+And Time’s Up, which is associated with Critical Mass, was having a retreat or some kind of planning conference ahead of the convention, and that was described in some of the reports.

-AMY GOODMAN: And the problem with there being a report about each of these things.
+AMY GOODMAN: And the problem with there being a report about each of these things?

-AMY GOODMAN: In our next segment we will have a discussion, a debate between the New York Civil Liberties Union, one of the people who you talked about Joshua Kinberg will be joining us in San Francisco.
-Why don’t you give us a preview of who he is.
+AMY GOODMAN: Well, in our next segment we will have a discussion, a debate, between New York Civil Liberties Union—and one of the people who you talked about, Joshua Kinberg, will be joining us in San Francisco.

 AMY GOODMAN: And were you able to gather all the different ways that they gathered the information?

-JIM DWYER: No. I mean, I don’t —
+JIM DWYER: No. I mean, I don’t think that—